nia-flo/BankingSoftware/README.md

 ## Start program
 The program should be compilled with GCC compiler (version 9.2.0 or newer). <br />
  <br />
 The file "users.txt" is the database of the program.
-It should be in the following format (otherwise the program will display error message):
+It should be in the following format (otherwise the program will display error message): <br />
 _username:hashed_password:balance_